 The media is always going to headline these latest fads as people want to know the quickest way to lose weight and look good, but are they really as good as they say?

 In my opinion, a lot of these diets are over-hyped.
 Of the diets that have been introduced in the last decade or so; high fat low carbohydrate (HFLC), low fat, paleo, intermittent fasting (5:2), Atkins, alkaline, juicing/detox diets just to name a few… have all become very popular, yet have also received some form of criticism.

-But the question still remains…which diet is best in achieving these weight loss and health goals?
+But the question still remains…which diet plan is best in achieving these weight loss and health goals?

-I am always interested to listen to people talk about the variety of diets they’ve tried in order to lose weight, and more often than not there’s a common theme of people who’ve tried one diet for a couple of weeks, noticed immediate improvements but then struggled to maintain it.
+I am always interested to listen to people talk about the variety of diets they’ve tried in order to lose weight, and more often than not there’s a common theme of people who’ve tried one ideal diet for a couple of weeks and noticed immediate improvements but then struggled to maintain it.